What’s happening on health care in California in 2026?

 Quick Facts

-- Medi-Cal: More than a third of the population — about 15 million residents — are on Medi-Cal, the insurance program for low income people.
+- Medi-Cal: More than a third of the population — about 15 million residents — are on Medi-Cal, also known as Medicaid, the insurance program for low income people.

 - Insurance: California is 1 of 5 states that penalizes residents for not having health insurance.